Himanshu0917/iCoder-webpage/README.md

 #  Website using CSS Framework

 Designed the front end of a website using Bootstrap(CSS framework).
 Bootstrap is the most popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.

-Technologies Used

-This project utilizes the following technologies:

-- HTML5
-- CSS3
-- JavaScript
-- **Bootstrap**

-==> Bootstrap:

 Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains HTML, CSS, and optionally JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
 Bootstrap aims to ease the development of dynamic, mobile-friendly websites and web applications.

 ==> Key Features of Bootstrap: